margo/specification/system-design/fleet-management/workload/workload-fleet-management-edge-onboarding.md

 Because of limitations using mTLS with common OT infrastructure such as TLS terminating HTTPS load-balancer or a HTTPS proxy doing lawful inspection Margo has adopted a certificate-based payload signing approach to protect payloads from being tampered with.
 By utilizing the certificates to create payload envelopes, the device's management client can ensure secure transport between the device's management client and the Workload Fleet Management's web service.

-- During the onboarding process the end user uploads the device's x.509 certificate to the workload orchestration solution
+- During the onboarding process the end user uploads the device's x.509 certificate to the WFM solution
 - The device's management client downloads the root CA certificate using the [Onboarding API](../../margo-api-reference/workload-api/onboarding-api/rootca-download.md)
 - Once this is complete, both parties are able to [secure their payloads](../../margo-api-reference/margo-api-specification.md#signing-payloads).